TinkerBoard/rockchip-linux-manifest/README.md

     https://source.android.com/setup/develop#installing-repo

-Please refer to the following URL to understand how to download the AOSP-based source.
+Please refer to the following URL to understand how to download the code base using repo.

     https://source.android.com/setup/build/downloading